hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 ## Virtual Thread

-* lightweight thread implementation <!-- .element: class="fragment fade-in-then-semi-out" -->
+* lightweight thread implementation; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* no explicit mapping to an OS thread <!-- .element: class="fragment fade-in-then-semi-out" -->
+* no explicit mapping to an OS thread; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* intended to run only a single task over their lifetime <!-- .element: class="fragment fade-in-then-semi-out" -->
+* intended to run only a single task over their lifetime; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* scheduled by the JVM to run on a *carrier thread* <!-- .element: class="fragment fade-in-then-semi-out" -->
+* scheduled by the JVM to run on a *carrier thread*. <!-- .element: class="fragment fade-in-then-semi-out" -->

 ---